ZhiyangGeeZhou/ZhiyangGeeZhou.github.io/index.md

 Zhiyang is an Assistant Professor in the Department of Statistics at the University of Manitoba, Canada.
-Prior to the current appointment, he was trained as a postdoctoral fellow in Northwestern University Feinberg School of Medicine and was awarded the PhD degree in Statistics by Simon Fraser University, Canada.
+Prior to the current appointment, he was trained as a postdoctoral fellow in Northwestern University Feinberg School of Medicine and was awarded a PhD degree in Statistics by Simon Fraser University, Canada.
 His research interest lies at statistics and deep learning, both methodologically and theoretically.
 See the [curriculum vitae](attach/CV20220831.pdf){:target="_blank"}.